BharathKumarReddy2103/DevOps/Day-05/How to Deploy a Application on AWS EC2.md

-# Deploying a Node.js Application on AWS EC2: A Beginner-Friendly Guide
+# Deploying a Node.js Application on AWS EC2:

 ## Introduction